J3554R/recursive-subdomain/README.md

 # Recursive Subdomain Bruteforcer via Ffuf

 ## Description
-This tool recursivly enumerates for subdomains using ffuf.
+This tool recursively enumerates for subdomains using ffuf.
 The tool uses regex to only retrieve the domains.
 Make sure to have <a href="https://github.com/ffuf/ffuf">ffuf</a> installed.

 ## Install